ISS High School Diploma

 - A course that provides a clear pathway to a specific vocation

 The curriculum at ISS in Grades 9 and 10 follows the IB Middle Years Programme (IBMYP).
 Students then choose to continue with the IBDP or the ISS HSD.
-The HSD curriculum in Grades 11 and 12 is a combination of the IBDP allowing for advanced studies in English, Mother Tongue (Language & Literature) and Mathematics, along with custom built courses developed from a range of global curricula.
+The HSD curriculum in Grades 11 and 12 includes some IBDP courses to be followed along with custom-built courses developed from a range of global curricula.

 Subjects pursued in the ISS HSD